nishantjoshi-007/TruthUnfiltered/README.md

 <a href="https://github.com/nishantjoshi-007/TruthUnfiltered/graphs/contributors"> <img src="https://contrib.rocks/image?repo=Louis3797/awesome-readme-template" /> </a>

-Contributions are always welcome!

-see `contributing.md` for ways to get started
+Contributions to the Glow Strike are always welcome!
+Whether it's reporting bugs, suggesting new features, or improving the code, your input is valuable.
+Please feel free to fork this repository, make your changes, and submit a pull request.

 ## :warning: License
 Distributed under the MIT License.
 See <a href="https://github.com/nishantjoshi-007/TruthUnfiltered/blob/main/LICENSE">LICENSE</a> for more information.